 Inspired by Sleeknote

 Depending on how broad are the use cases for your product, you might want to create a different email onboarding experience for the different types of users you get.
-The welcome email is an excellent opportunity to segment your trial audience into different buckets based on their biggest challenge or demographics attributes like industry and job position.
+The welcome email is an excellent opportunity to segment your trial audience into different buckets based on their biggest challenge or demographic attributes like industry and job position.

 Hi there, Lisa!